Xander-Rudolph/Xander-Rudolph/README.md

 In my world, enjoyment and productivity go hand in hand.
 If something isn’t fun or engaging, it simply won’t yield the best results—and that’s a no-go for me.
 I strive to make every challenge an opportunity to learn, grow, and have fun while doing it.

+Leave the ego at home and learn something.
+If you have a better solution, show me.
+If my solution sucks, call it out.
+If we all had the perfect solution, there would be no point.

 ---

 ## 🔅 My Mantra